 Je’Aarian was preceded in death by his grandmother, Bessie S. Belin; his great-grandmother Lizzie Durant Stuckey and Artiemishel Belin; his great-grandfather Douglas Stuckey Sr. and Ozell Sonny Belin.

-To send flowers to Je'Aarian's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Je'Aarian Scott Belin, please visit our floral store.